oxsecurity/megalinter/docs/descriptors/kotlin_ktlint.md

       --limit=<limit>   Maximum number of errors to show (default: show all) --relative        Print files relative to the working directory (e.g. dir/file.kt instead of /home/user/project/dir/file.kt)
-      --reporter=<reporters>
+      --reporter=<reporterJarPaths>
-                        A reporter to use (built-in: plain (default), plain? group_by_file, json, sarif, checkstyle, html).
-To use a third-party reporter specify a path to a JAR file on the filesystem via ',artifact=' option.
-To override reporter output, use ',output=' option.
+                        A reporter to use (built-in: plain (default), plain? group_by_file, plain-summary, json, sarif,
+                          checkstyle, html).
+To use a third-party reporter specify a path to a JAR file on the filesystem via ', artifact=' option.
+To override reporter output, use ', output=' option.
-  -R, --ruleset=<rulesetJarFiles>
+  -R, --ruleset=<rulesetJarPaths>
                         A path to a JAR file containing additional ruleset(s) --stdin           Read file from stdin
+      --patterns-from-stdin[=<stdinDelimiter>]
+                        Read additional patterns to check/format from stdin.
+                          Patterns are delimited by the given argument.
+                          (default is newline) If the argument is an empty string, the NUL byte is used.
-  -v, --verbose         Show error codes
+  -v, --verbose         Show error codes.
+Deprecated, use '--log-level=info'
+                          instead.
       --editorconfig=<editorConfigPath>
                         Path to the default '.editorconfig'.
 A property value from this file is used only when no '.editorconfig'